ddiss/icyci/readme.md

 =====

 icyCI has one job:
-- Pull code from a Git repository
+- Pull source from a Git repository
 - Run a build/test/whatever script
-- Push the results to a Git repository
+- Push script results to a Git repository
+- Poll for new source changes

 It differs from other CI utilities in a few ways: